Lamdtom/DeepFake-Detection/README.md

-Here's a professional and clear `README.md` template for your Deepfake Detection project using EfficientNetB4 on the **Comprehensive Deepfake Detection Dataset**.
-It includes sections for project overview, setup, results, and future work:

----

 # Deepfake Detection using EfficientNetB4

 This project implements a deepfake detection pipeline using the **EfficientNetB4** convolutional neural network architecture on the [Comprehensive Deepfake Detection Dataset (CDDF)](https://www.kaggle.com/datasets/cabani/efficientnetb4-deepfake-detection).
 The dataset consists of **110,694 frames extracted from 480 videos**, containing both authentic and deepfake samples.